 Whilst many new teachers are sold on the rich potential and rewards of Saudi Arabia, many female TEFL teachers can be hesitant, or completely put off by the idea of teaching in the region, due to laws and attitudes towards women, but that really doesn’t need to be the case.

-What’s the female lifestyle line in Saudi Arabia?
+What’s life like for women in Saudi Arabia?

-All foreign teachers, no matter what their background, beliefs or history, will be expected to respect and comply with local laws and customs in Saudi Arabia.
+All foreign teachers, no matter their background, beliefs or culture, will be expected to respect and comply with local laws and customs in Saudi Arabia.
 All female teachers in Saudi Arabia are expected to not only be aware of the customs, but to incorporate them into their daily routines, with very few exceptions.
-But, while Saudi Arabia can be a very male dominated society, it is also a very safe one for females living here, and communities are built upon strong bonds of interdependence, and ultimately respect between the sexes.
+But, while Saudi Arabia can be a very male dominated society, it is also a safe one for females living here, as communities are built upon strong bonds of interdependence, and ultimately respect between the sexes.

-Challenges will include not being allowed to drive, or even ride a bike, and it is generally not acceptable for women to talk to men in public.
-All women, foreign and national, are expected to use a guardian when mediating.
+There aren’t as many challenges and restrictions as there used to be (women are now allowed to drive themselves) but there are still some to be aware of.
+It is generally not acceptable for women to talk to men in public, and all women, foreign and national, are expected to use a male guardian when mediating (you should discuss with your employer who will act in this role for you, before you arrive in-country).
 Whilst this may seem very alien to new expatriates, a guardian is someone who not only mediates ideas and conversation, but who traditionally offers help, advice and support, especially with regards to travel, education and employment.

 What is the housing like for female teachers in Saudi Arabia?

-Most foreign English teachers in Saudi Arabia will be provide with housing, and expected to reside in a group compound.
+Most foreign English teachers in Saudi Arabia will be provided with housing, and expected to reside in a group compound.
 Benefits to this will usually include lots of shopping and entertainment options, as well as all travel provided.
-In such compounds foreign teachers are usually not required to use or need a guardian.
-Compounds are typically very comfortable, if not luxurious, with all the finest facilities one could expect back home, and more, including gyms, pools, saunas and lots of tech, communication and sports facilities.
-Within these compounds foreign teachers will have excellent opportunities to socialize with fellow westerners, living more closely to their native customs.
+In such compounds, western laws and customs usually apply, so foreign teachers are usually not required to use or need a guardian.
+Compounds are typically very comfortable, even luxurious, with all the finest facilities one could expect back home, and more, including gyms, pools, saunas and lots of tech, communication and sports facilities.
+Within these compounds foreign teachers will have excellent opportunities to socialize with fellow westerners.
 Though outside these compounds female teachers will be expected to live wholly by local laws and expectation, they are given far more freedom and liberation within the large living complexes.

 Other things to consider